|

 Kitsap Safe Schools Network

-nobody should be scared at school ~
+Because nobody should be scared at school ~

 straight, gay, whatever